 LADA is a member of an informal arts & ecology lobbying group, coordinated by Platform.

-LADA are part of international line-up of individuals and organisations dedicated to the Fossil Funds Free Commitment indicating that we will not take any oil, coal, or gas corporate sponsorship for our cultural work.
+LADA are part of international line-up of individuals and organisations dedicated to the Oil Sponsorship Free Commitment indicating that we do not take any oil, coal, or gas corporate sponsorship for our cultural work.
 We call on our peers and institutional partners to refuse fossil fuel funding too.

 LADA is committed to increasing access to Live Art.
 Many of our resources, such as the Study Room, are free to use; most DIY projects are free for participants; we ensure that the ticketed events and publications we produce are affordable to those on no or low wages; and whenever possible, we make open, public calls for participation in our projects and initiatives.